graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.
+4. {DetectInputObjectDefaultValueCycle(inputObject)}.

+DetectInputObjectDefaultValueCycle(inputObject, defaultValue, visitedFields):

+- If {defaultValue} is not provided, initialize it to an empty unordered map.
+- If {visitedFields} is not provided, initialize it to the empty set.
+- If {defaultValue} is a list:
+  - For each {itemValue} in {defaultValue}:
+    - {DetectInputObjectDefaultValueCycle(inputObject, itemValue,
+      visitedFields)}.
+- Otherwise:
+  - If {defaultValue} is not an unordered map:
+    - Return.
+  - For each field {field} in {inputObject}:
+    - {DetectInputFieldDefaultValueCycle(field, defaultValue, visitedFields)}.

+DetectInputFieldDefaultValueCycle(field, defaultValue, visitedFields):

+- Assert: {defaultValue} is an unordered map.
+- Let {fieldType} be the type of {field}.
+- Let {namedFieldType} be the underlying named type of {fieldType}.
+- If {namedFieldType} is not an input object type:
+  - Return.
+- Let {fieldName} be the name of {field}.
+- Let {fieldDefaultValue} be the value for {fieldName} in {defaultValue}.
+- If {fieldDefaultValue} exists:
+  - {DetectInputObjectDefaultValueCycle(namedFieldType, fieldDefaultValue,
+    visitedFields)}.
+- Otherwise:
+  - Let {fieldDefaultValue} be the default value of {field}.
+  - If {fieldDefaultValue} does not exist:
+    - Return.
+  - {field} must not be within {visitedFields}.
+  - Add {field} to {visitedFields}.
+  - {DetectInputObjectDefaultValueCycle(namedFieldType, fieldDefaultValue,
+    visitedFields)}.

 ### Input Object Extensions